simontaen/Passions/Notes.md

 * releaseDate View: UIVisualEffectView always refreshes, causes flickering
 * Local Notification on release day of an album?
 * Use https://github.com/CanvasPod/Canvas
+* Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)
+* flickering when the transition gets aborted (this is in the Container)

 # Data communication with Parse